raspberrypilearning/blender-marble/en/step_5.md

 ### Bake your material onto the image

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Texture baking**</span> is the process of taking complex surface data from a 3D object and saving it to a 2D texture image.
+<span style="color: #0faeb0">**Texture baking**</span> is the process of taking complex surface data from a 3D object and saving it to a 2D image.
 The image can then be used on another 3D object or even exported to be used in another software.

 ![A strip of images showing a texture on a sphere then as a flat image and then transferred to cube, cylinder, and cone objects.](images/texture-baking.png)
 </p>